Broadband interferometry-based searches for photon-axion conversion in vacuum: Experimental setup

 \subsection{Interferometer stabilization}

-The interferometer needs to be phase-locked at a working point, which, for WINTER, is chosen to be close to $0.01\%$ of the dark-fringe power for PD2.
-This will decrease the corresponding shot noise from the laser and therefore improve the sensitivity (see also Sect.~\ref{sec:sensitivity}).

-The lock is achieved by driving the piezo-electric mirror M4 to compensate phase changes between the two arms, including residual phase contributions from the optical elements, that are tracked using the error signal generated from PD1, demodulated at the frequency $\omega_m$, which is the frequency at which the EOM-AM modulates the amplitude of the carrier.
-The amplitude-modulation frequency is chosen to be sufficiently high $f_m={\omega_m}/{(2\pi)} \approx\SI{1}{\kilo\hertz}$ to avoid overlap with the polarization modulation frequency $f{_\text{sig}}$ and to reduce the impact of the $1/f$ noise from the laser.
+The interferometer needs to be phase-locked at a working point, which, for WINTER, is chosen to be close to $0.01\%$ of the dark fringe power for PD2.
+This reduces the corresponding shot noise from the laser and improves the sensitivity (see also Sect.~\ref{sec:sensitivity}).\\ The lock is achieved by driving the piezo-electric mirror M4 to compensate phase changes between the two arms, including residual phase contributions from the optical elements, which are tracked using the error signal generated from PD1, demodulated at the frequency $\omega_m$, the frequency at which the EOM-AM modulates the amplitude of the carrier.
+The amplitude-modulation frequency is chosen sufficiently high, $f_m = \omega_m/(2\pi) \approx \SI{1}{\kilo\hertz}$, to avoid overlap with the polarization modulation frequency $f_\text{sig} \approx \SI{20}{\hertz}$ and to reduce the impact of $1/f$ noise from the laser.\\ The axion-induced signal is read out at PD2 once the interferometer is locked near the dark fringe.
+This is done by demodulating the PD2 signal at the polarization-modulation frequency $\omega_{\rm sig}$, applied via the EOM-PC, which tags the axion-sensitive component of the optical field.